Back to Blog

 How to Create a Logo in Photoshop: Step-by-Step

 You can design a simple, crisp logo in Photoshop using shape layers, smart guides, and careful exports.
-While Illustrator or Figma are better for pure vectors, Photoshop can still produce professional, production-ready logo assets when you keep the design minimal and use shape layers.
+While Illustrator or Figma are better for pure vectors, Photoshop can still produce professional, production-ready logo assets when you keep the design minimal and use shape layers throughout.

 TL;DR